kila1205/Ancestry_Chromosome_Painting/README.md

 The main steps are:

-1. Generate chromosome-specific EfficientDV configuration files
+1. Generate chromosome specific EfficientDV configuration files
-2. Run chromosome-level variant calling
+2. Run chromosome level variant calling
 3. Filter and harmonize the study VCFs with the 1KGP reference panel
 4. Phase the study sample with Beagle
 5. Run RFMix for local ancestry inference